 Enjoy walking through green fields and ancient woodlands on the farm or along some of the wonderful beaches of Cardigan Bay, just a half-hour drive away.
-After days out on the beach or discovering ancient sites and historic castles or shopping in the delightful small market towns of the area, return to the cottage for a cup of tea in front of a roaring log fire or a glass of wine outside watching the stars & listening to the owls, the perfect antidote to city stress.
+After days out on the beach or discovering ancient sites and historic castles or shopping in the delightful small market towns of the area, return to the cottage for a cup of tea in front of a roaring log fire or a glass of wine outside enjoying a relaxing soak in the hot tub watching the stars & listening to the owls, the perfect antidote to city stress.

 In the cottage there is a well-equipped open-plan kitchen/sitting-room with a large farmhouse table with seating for 4 and in the sitting-room area there is wood-burning stove and two comfortable sofas, on which to relax after long summer days on the beach or invigorating walks in the hills.
 An extensive library of books & dvds is provided.
 There is free WiFi but no tv reception so while staying in the cottage is not a complete escape from the modern world it can be an opportunity to unplug from it.
 There are two bedrooms, a double & a twin, each simply & attractively furnished and the beds are supplied with organic wool duvets and locally woven Welsh wool blankets.
 Up to 2 well-behaved dogs are welcome (£15 each) and Free Wifi is available.